catseye/Robin/README.markdown

 * Allow the implementation to use a configuration file to specify which files (and where) to load for which modules.

+* Upon an uncaught exception, dump a backtrace.
+This should be based on the current continuation at the time the exception was raised.
+  Currently that is implemented as a function value in Haskell, which is not examinable, so that will have to change.
+Currently, also, line numbers are not recorded for each application, so that will have to change too.

 ### Awesomeness ###